tc39/proposal-built-in-modules/README.md

 To allow the JavaScript engine to participate in module resolution the **HostResolveModuleIdentifier** _Abstract Operation_ should be changed to allow more than one resolver.
-Taking inspiration from the [Python import mechanism](https://docs.python.org/3/reference/import.html) there should be a chain of resolvers for resolving modules and a way to register them.
+Taking inspiration from the [Python import mechanism](https://docs.python.org/3/reference/import.html) there should be a chain of resolvers to resolve modules and a way to register resolvers.
 This will allow the engine to have its own resolver alongside any resolvers registered by the embedder.

 Having more than one resolver is not very different than the current operation, each resolver in the chain